memakeit/mmi-curl/README.md

 * curl_options (associative array)

 ## Test Controllers
-Simple test controllers are located in `classes/controller/mmi/curl/test`.
+Test controllers are located in `classes/controller/mmi/curl/test`.
 They can be accessed at:

 * _<your-server>_/mmi/curl/test/get